 Where to Stay

 There are plenty of place to stay in Bruges.
 We would suggest staying near the old town square.
 It is very centralized and an easy place to walk around.
-Check our partners along the right side of the page, and stroll your way through the many accommodation options.
+Check our partners along the right side of the page, and stroll your way through the many accommodation options, check out Amazon for travel guides and Columbia for travel gear.
+Bon Voyage!

 We’re also big fans of Uber, so if you’re new to Uber, check out the discount code on the right side of the page under the Uber logo.
 You’ll get a discount for signing up.
 To enter the code, tap the “Payment” menu item in the Uber app, and then “Add Promo/Gift Code.”
 After submitting, the free credit will appear on your account, and we’ll also get a discount for helping you out.